AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/how-to-setup.md

 ## Next step

-Learn how to declare Traffic Filter rules including WAF rules in the [Examples and result analysis](./examples-and-analysis.md) chapter, using the AEM WKND Sites Project.
+Learn how to declare traffic filter rules including WAF rules in the [Examples and result analysis](./examples-and-analysis.md) chapter, using the AEM WKND Sites Project.